revilowaldow/IDRotF-Obsidian/Party/Nilak 'Cloud' Northbrook.md

 Olwen was employed as a guard, while Isolde worked in the weaver's guild.
 Boreas was an entertainer before his injury.
 While a jeweller took a shine to the young girl Talvi who would peep through the window whenever she was in [[Town 2]].
 Talvi ultimately took over the shop after the former proprietor passed and is now a renowned jeweller in [[Town 2]].
 Nilak was originally planning to follow his father into the guard and fought frequently with his younger brother Andri, a hothead with something to prove.

 Everything changed for the family when the ~~fire nation attacked~~ eternal winter started.
-Not long into the
+Just a few months into